smoothwizz/smoothwizz/README.md

 👋 Hey, I'm Mares.
 I'm a frontend engineer with a keen eye for design.
-I have more than 6 years of experience in software engineering, mainly working on creating and maintaining modern frontend web applications.
+Started working as a programmer in 2015, mainly focusing on creating and maintaining modern frontend web applications.
 My role is to make sure that websites and apps work correctly from the user perspective.

 I live in Romania, married to a wonderful wife and been alive since 93'.